thegooddocsproject/templates/base-template/base-doctype-guide-template.md

 }

-When writing, it is important to understand who you are writing for, and ensure that you provide just the right amount of information address their need.
+When writing, it is important to understand who you are writing for, and ensure that you provide just the right amount of information to address their needs.
 The following user stories should help you achieve that.

 A {doctype} document aims to address the following user stories: